Vladimer Khinchegashvili

 Vladimer Khinchegashvili (ვლადიმერ ხინჩეგაშვილი; born April 18, 1991) is a Georgian freestyle wrestler who competes in 55–61 kg categories.
 He won a silver medal at the 2012 Olympics and a gold at the 2016 Olympics.
 He also won a world title in 2015 and European titles in 2014, 2016 and 2017.
 In 2015, he was selected as Male Georgian Athlete of the Year by the Georgian Ministry of Sport and Youth Affairs.
+Mayor of Gori Municipality since 2021.

 Career

 2012 Summer Olympics

 At the 2012 Summer Olympics, Khinchegashvili beat Ibrahim Farag in the first round, before beating Radoslav Velikov, Amit Kumar and Shinichi Yumoto.
 In the Olympic final, he lost to Dzhamal Otarsultanov.

 Following his medal at the 2012 Olympics, Khinchegashvili won silver at the 2014 World Championships.
 Khinchegashvili followed this by winning the gold medal at the 2015 World Championships.
 That year, he and Belarusian wrestler, Vladislav Andreev, were disqualified from the European Games, after their semifinal match descended into a brawl.